SpaceManiac/discord-rs/README.md

 To use the voice call system, initialize a `VoiceConnection` with the user id received in the `ReadyEvent`, call `voice_connect` on the `Connection`, and pass events to `VoiceConnection::update`.
-Once the connection has been established, audio queued through `push_pcm` and `push_file` will be sent over the voice connection.
+Once the connection has been established, the `play` and `stop` methods can be used to control playback.

 For further details, browse the [source](src/) or use `cargo doc` to read the documentation.
 For examples, see the [examples](examples/) directory.